Every Rolls Royce is a car, but not every car is a Rolls Royce. Similarly, not every team is a high-performing team.

 Mistakes are a learning tool, and there are no repercussions if members examine what went wrong and don't make the same mistake again.
 They may knock down the wrong walls, but the important part is they won’t do it again.

 Regular result evaluation

-If effective procedures are the foundation of the team, communication is the roof.
-In high-performing teams, dialogue and attentive listening is ever present, and there is a constant flow of information.
-Constructive conflicts between team members do happen, but are mostly personal and organizational in nature.
-It is important to remember that misunderstandings can be a good thing because they fight groupthink.
+If effective procedures are the foundation of a team, communication is the roof.
+In high-performing teams, dialogue and attentive listening are ever-present, and there is a constant flow of information.
+Constructive conflicts between team members do happen but are mostly personal and organizational in nature.
+It is important to remember that misunderstandings can be a good thing because they prevent groupthink.

 The center of the circle and the ultimate goal.
-The point of teaming up is accomplishing results that you as an individual can’t achieve alone.
+The point of teaming up is accomplishing results that you, as an individual, can’t achieve alone.
 However, those results need to be measurable.
 Without a clear goal, team efforts can come down to focusing on how we “feel” about our team.
-When members concentrate more on their feelings, rather than meeting goals, team efforts tend to get treated like HR exercises - focus remains on team building.
+When members concentrate more on their feelings rather than meeting goals, team efforts tend to get treated like HR exercises - the focus remains on team building.
 Strong relationships are an important piece, but they’re not the only piece, which is why business results are at the center.

 The Reason for Cooperation - Common Purpose